MacBook Won't Start or Won't Turn On: Causes and Solutions

 Boot into Recovery Mode:

-• Intel Macs: Hold Cmd + R while turning on
+- On Intel Macs, hold Cmd + R while turning on

-• Apple Silicon: Hold the power button → Options → Continue
+- On Apple Silicon, hold the power button → Options → Continue

 Mac shows a question mark folder at startup

 If a flashing folder with a question mark appears instead of the Apple logo when you turn on your Mac, it can't find its startup volume.
+This symbol mostly appears on Intel Macs – MacBooks with M1–M5 usually boot straight into the startup options or Recovery instead when the startup volume is damaged.
 The causes range from software to hardware problems:

 Software causes

-• NVRAM error: Reset NVRAM (Cmd + Option + P + R when turning on, hold 20 seconds)
+- NVRAM error, reset by holding Cmd + Option + P + R when turning on for 20 seconds

 Hardware causes

-• Defective SSD/hard drive: If the drive doesn't show up in Disk Utility at all, the storage is physically damaged
+- If the drive doesn't show up in Disk Utility at all, the SSD or hard drive is physically damaged

-• Storage controller failure: A defect on the logic board prevents access to the SSD
+- A storage controller failure on the logic board can prevent access to the SSD

 If software solutions don't help and the drive isn't recognised, it's a hardware defect.
 Request free diagnosis →